A half-length portrait of a woman in a green, summery outdoor setting.

 Could you briefly describe your research – its main objectives and what you hope to achieve?

-My research focuses on how green environments support children’s play, learning and health.
+My research focuses on how natural features support children’s play, learning and health.

-Early in my career, I demonstrated how access to nature influences children’s physical activity and social interaction, showing that natural environments can support more inclusive and dynamic forms of play.
-This led to the idea of a health-promoting type of play characterised by flux and transformation.
+Early in my career, I demonstrated how children´s access to natural features influence their activities and social interactions.
+This led to the idea that there is a type of play outdoors that is health promoting, inclusive, dynamic and characterised by flux and transformation.

 Since then, my work has expanded through multidisciplinary collaborations with researchers in public health, sport sciences and education.
 Together, we have explored how outdoor environments contribute to multiple aspects of children’s health and development.
-A large body of research from around the world has since confirmed these findings, along with many other benefits of nature-based play for children’s health and development.
+A large body of research from around the world has confirmed these and other benefits of nature-based play for children.

 In more recent projects, I examine how changes in urban planning and preschool design affect children’s access to nature.
-For example, larger preschool units and more standardised outdoor spaces may limit children’s opportunities to engage with biodiverse environments.
+For example, how larger preschool units and more standardised outdoor spaces may limit children’s opportunities to engage with nature.

 “Children’s awe and fascination for nature require that natural features have a certain level of complexity – they need biodiverse environments.”